Relevance in search results

 How are relevance scores derived?

-To derive relevance scores, the Collibra search engine uses a combination of query clauses and boost factors.
+To derive relevance scores, Collibra uses a combination of query clauses and boost factors.

 Query clauses

-When you perform a search, the Collibra search engine queries the database, using various query clauses.
+When you perform a search, Collibra queries the database using various query clauses.
 Each query clause compares the similarity between your search text and your Collibra resources along a different line of comparison.

 Some examples of the objectives of different query clauses are as follows:

-- Calculate the similarity between the spelling of your search term and the term found in a field in the database.
+• Calculate the similarity between the spelling of your search text and the text found in a field in the database.

-- Calculate how frequently your search term appears in a field.
+• Calculate how frequently your search text appears in a field.
 The more often it appears, the greater the relevance.
-A field containing 5 occurrences of a given term is more likely to be relevant than a field containing 1 occurrence of the term.
+A field containing 5 occurrences of a given text is more likely to be relevant than a field containing 1 occurrence of the text.

-- Calculate the occurrence percentage of a term among all words in a particular field.
+• Calculate the occurrence percentage of a text among all words in a particular field.

-For example, if your search term occurs twice in the 10-word description of an asset, that asset will have a higher relevance score than an asset for which your search term occurs twice in its 20-word description.
+For example, if your search text occurs twice in the 10-word description of an asset, that asset will have a higher relevance score than an asset for which your search text occurs twice in its 20-word description.

 Boosting